Browser history logs

 INTEGER

-The number of times the user got to this website by typing the URL in the address bar
+Number of times the user accessed this website by typing the URL in the address bar

 last_visit_time